-the electronic speed control.
-The Traxxas connector's gold-plated terminals with large contact surfaces ensure positive current flow with the least amount of resistance.
+VXL-3s.
+The Traxxas connector's gold-plated terminals, with large contact surfaces, ensure positive current flow with the least amount of resistance.
 Secure, long-lasting, and easy to grip, the Traxxas connector is engineered to extract all the power your battery has to give.